 For a lot of people, the label "C-PTSD" can bring both grief and relief.
 C-PTSD occurs when someone experiences early, ongoing trauma (like child abuse, an unpredictable caregiver, or neglect) along with one or more single-even traumas (like the death of a loved one, a car accident, or a sexual assault).
 Often, when a person seeks help for the symptoms of C-PTSD, they wind up with an alphabet soup of diagnoses.
 Some of the diagnoses are helpful, while others don't quite seem to fit.

 Discovering the concept of "complex post-traumatic stress disorder" can suddenly bring order to the chaos.
 It can be relieving to recognize that a lot of what you experience everyday can be attributed PTSD.
 Reading that other people have similar thoughts, fears, and ways of coping can start to take away the sting of self-judgement around things like emotional flooding and avoidance.
-But, you might also experience grief as you begin to accept that your early life experiences really did have a big impact on you.
+However, you might also experience grief as you begin to how much your early life experiences had an impact on you.

 C-PTSD is not a DSM* diagnosis, but it is widely acknowledged by trauma therapists that individuals who experience early and persistent trauma experience greater challenges with nervous system regulation and PTSD effects.
 Some typical experiences typical for a person with C-PTSD might be: